reidstidolph/128t-wireguard/README.md

 ```

 ### 128T configuration
 This configuration assumes a network-interface already exists, and `128.128.128.128` routes to it.
-Packets coming from Wireguard peers will arrive to this address, and a service will route them in to a KNI.
+Packets coming from Wireguard peers will arrive to this address, and a service will route them in to the KNI.

 #### 1- Wireguard Service
 So that packets arriving from peers anywhere will match this service, it is set to `public`.